How Long Does Temporomandibular Disorder Last

 Advances in Diagnostics

 Traditional methods for diagnosing TMD include physical examinations, palpation of the TMJ and muscles, and radiographic imaging.
-However, newer technologies offer more detailed and accurate assessments.
-For example, cone-beam computed tomography (CBCT) provides three-dimensional images of the TMJ, allowing for better visualization of bone structures and joint spaces.
-Magnetic resonance imaging (MRI) is particularly useful for evaluating soft tissues, such as the articular disc and ligaments.
+Here's one way to look at it: cone-beam computed tomography (CBCT) provides three-dimensional images of the TMJ, allowing for better visualization of bone structures and joint spaces.
+That said, newer technologies offer more detailed and accurate assessments.
+Magnetic resonance imaging (MRI) is particularly useful for evaluating soft tissues, such as the articular disc and ligaments Which is the point..

 New Treatment Modalities